 RESTAURANT

-A fine, creative menu, to be enjoyed in a friendly atmosphere.
+A refined and creative menu, to be enjoyed in a warm and welcoming atmosphere.

 PHOTOGRAPHY BOOKSHOP

-A thematic selection of artists' books by guest curators: Jérôme Prochiantz, Martin Parr, Erik Kessels, Christine Barthe, Clément Chéroux, Aline Pujo, Jonas Cuénin, Valérie Belin and Patrick Remy.
+A thematic selection of artists’ books curated by guest curators: Jérôme Prochiantz, Martin Parr, Erik Kessels, Christine Barthe, Clément Chéroux, Aline Pujo, Jonas Cuénin, Valérie Belin, and Patrick Remy.

 CURATION OF THE MOMENT: "VOYAGES EN ITALIE" BY MARC VERRECCHIA